-Students will be assessed each semester using a Problem Solving and Modelling Task (PSMT), end of term exam and end of semester Exam.
+Students will be assessed each semester using a Problem Solving and Modelling Task (PSMT and an Exam.

 Calculator:

 A scientific calculator is an essential tool for every maths student - a two-line display calculator is preferred (recommended CASIO FX82AU PLUS II Scientific Calculator).